MAD-SG/generative-ai-start-to-surrender/docs/book/chapter7_diffusion/ldm.md

 It has two types of VAEs

 ##### VQ-VAE
-It is exactly same as that of `VQ-GAN`, refer this article [VQ_GAN](../chapter5_GAN/vq_gan.md) for more details
+It is identical to the `VQ-GAN` architecture.
+For more details, please refer to the [VQ-GAN](../chapter5_GAN/vq_gan.md) article.
 ##### KL-VAE
-This type is modified based on the VQ-GAN, to replace the quantilizer module with the normal `KL` divergence loss.
-In that sense, the overall framework is simplifed as `VAE` + `GAN`
+This variant is a modification of VQ-GAN, where the quantizer module is replaced with a standard `KL` divergence loss.
+This simplifies the overall framework to a combination of `VAE` + `GAN`.

 The loss can be represented as: